Sunday December 12, 2021

 Do Ask Questions

 Budtenders are there to help.
 Whether you’ve been smoking since the 70’s or started lighting up when recreational came along, the weed world changes fast.
 Whatever you think you might know may have changed, and there’s a lot to know, so don’t be shy.
 Feel free to make inquiries, even “stupid” ones.
-It will really help your budtender help you.
+It will help your budtender help you, and you’ll have better peace of mind as you learn the intricacies of cannabis.

 Do Make Yourself Comfortable